postandcourier/infant-mortality/two-main-text.md

 Infant mortality is such a crisis in many counties surrounding McLeod that the area is a virtual cradle of death, with some of the state’s highest rates of newborns dying before their first birthdays — nearly double the state average.

-For black newborns, the toll is even greater — douple or triple that of whites, and more in some cases.
+For black newborns, the toll is even greater — double or triple that of whites, and more in some cases.

 Ashley fits the mold for the type of young mother the program aims to serve.
 The idea is to pair nurses with low-income, first-time moms to help them build healthy lives for themselves and their babies.